chromaui/learnstorybook.com/content/react/en/addons.md

   .add('archived', () => <Task task={{ ...task, state: 'TASK_ARCHIVED' }} {...actions} />);
 ```

+Now a new "Knobs" tab should show up next to the "Action Logger" tab in the bottom pane.

 As documented [here](https://github.com/storybooks/storybook/tree/master/addons/knobs#object), the `object` knob type accepts a label and a default object as paramters.
 The label is constant and shows up to the left of a text field in your addons panel.
 The object you've passed will be represented as an editable JSON blob.
 As long as you submit valid JSON, your component will adjust based upon the data being passed to the object!

 ## Addons Evolve Your Storybook's Scope